grannycart/by-sound-alone_source/full-draft-manuscripts/manuscript_draft-subworld_book1.md

 [//]: # (The Gnat has glow plugs to start it, not compressed air --- it was a tractor engine)

 But before the engine fired, Shakes interrupted him.
 "Wait!
-Hemi, wait!"
+Hemi, fuckin' wait!"
 Shakes yelled back from the pilot's seat.

 Hemi let his thumb off the starter button and the whine died slowly away.